ambroisemaupate/docker/restic/README.md

 docker compose run --rm restic snapshots
 ```

-## How to delete backups files automatically with cron?
+## How to create and delete backups files automatically with cron?

 ```shell
 # Runs backup every day at 1am